zacwillmington/open_house/notes.md

 Project Requirements

-- Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON  Backend.

 - Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.

 - Your Rails application must dynamically render on the page at least one 'has-many' relationship through JSON using JavaScript.